Robert Fico: Constitutional amendments

-In September 2025, the government successfully passed an amendment to the Slovak constitution which ensures that male and female are the only recognized genders, limits adoption to married heterosexual couples, and bans surrogacy.
-The amendment also obliges school curricula to comply with the cultural and ethical positions of the Slovak constitution, including an earlier amendment from 2014 stipulating that marriage can only be between a man and a woman.
-It also states that Slovak laws regarding cultural and ethical issues override EU laws.
-Direction – Social Democracy hailed its amendment as "a dam against progressivism" and a necessary measure to uphold "the traditions, the cultural and spiritual heritage of our ancestors".
+In September 2025, the Slovak government successfully passed a constitutional amendment that cemented a number of deeply conservative social policies.
+This amendment strictly recognized only male and female as genders, limited adoption exclusively to married heterosexual couples, and introduced a nationwide ban on surrogacy.
+Furthermore, it mandated that school curricula must comply with the constitutional ethics, reinforcing the existing 2014 amendment defining marriage solely between a man and a woman.
+Crucially, the amendment declared that Slovak laws concerning cultural and ethical issues would override conflicting European Union laws.
+The governing party, Direction – Social Democracy, celebrated the measure as "a dam against progressivism" necessary to preserve the nation's "traditions and spiritual heritage".

+Prior to the vote, the Council of Europe's Venice Commission issued a warning, expressing concern that the clauses asserting the primacy of Slovak law on "cultural and ethical issues" must not be used to violate the country's international obligations under EU law and the European Convention on Human Rights, and also recommended removing the strict binary gender wording to prevent future discrimination.

+Following the reform's passage, the European Commission officially launched an infringement proceeding against Slovakia in November 2025 over the constitutional amendments' conflict with EU law.
+Fico stated, "We look forward to this conflict".

 Expulsion from European Socialists

 The Party of European Socialists (PES) officially expelled Fico's party, Direction – Social Democracy, at its congress in October 2025 in Amsterdam.
 The decision, which was unanimous, followed the party's suspension in October 2023 for forming a government coalition with the far-right Slovak National Party and for a "clear divergence from the values of the PES family".
 PES did not give specific reasons for the expulsion but said the party had taken positions that contradict "severely and deeply the values and principles our family stands for".

 Fico responded to the expulsion with defiance, taking to social media to state he was "proud of this exclusion" if it was due to his party's defense of the constitutional definition of marriage, which in Slovakia enshrines the union as exclusively between a man and a woman, or his participation in the celebration of victory over fascism in Russia and China.
 He said the PES' action demonstrated intolerance toward his government's social conservatism, and he also stated that "The Party of European Socialists should be renamed the Party of European Homosexuals and Warmongers".